jordansds/Archipelago_TWW3/README.md

 out of locations and you don't want to increase the number of settlements needed to goal, try increasing checks_per_location instead.*

 **balance**: Holdover from the original apworld.
-Possibly doesn't do anything.
+Might not do anything.

 **max_range**: How far away settlements can be from each other during randomization.